DhavalKapil/dhavalkapil.github.io/_posts/2015-05-04-Combining-chroot-and-xinetd.md

 > chroot . ./reader

 You won't be able to view any file outside the reader's directory.
-If you are then you did something wrong!
+If you can then you did something wrong!

 > ### 3.
 Adding a configuration file in xinetd for `reader`